canonical/netbox/docs/plugins/development/dashboard-widgets.md

 All dashboard widgets must inherit from NetBox's `DashboardWidget` base class.
 Subclasses must provide a `render()` method, and may override the base class' default characteristics.

-Widgets which require configuration by a user must also include a `ConfigForm` child class.
+Widgets which require configuration by a user must also include a `ConfigForm` child class which inherits from `WidgetConfigForm`.
 This form is used to render the user configuration options for the widget.

 ::: extras.dashboard.widgets.DashboardWidget